v-dav/DepistClic/README.md

 ## ❤️ Support
 A simple star to this project repo is enough to keep me motivated on this project for days.
-If you find yourself very much excited with this project or have any question let me know with a tweet, a comment or a private message.
+If you are excited about this project or have any questions, let me know with a tweet, a comment, or a private message.

 Feel free to reach out to us on:
 - [Twitter](https://twitter.com/v_dav_dev)